HarisShariff/telegram-wallet-link/README.md

 4. **Rate-Limiting and Abuse Prevention**:

    - Implement rate-limiting for recovery requests to prevent brute-force attacks on encrypted symmetric keys.
+(Not yet implemented - PoC)

 5. **Audit Logging**:
    - All recovery and decryption actions are logged for monitoring and forensic analysis.
+(Not yet implemented - PoC)

 ---